Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Emergent Predictions from Partial Observability

 While the $E_a$ may not be strictly zero, they are all close to zero due to the Hamiltonian constraints acting at each spatial point.
 The prefactor $\sqrt{\pi}/\Gamma$ arises from the $t$ integral and is removed upon fixing a gauge for global time translation.
 We thus find

 reproducing Eq.~(\ref{eq:precision}).
-This result will also be confirmed by a simple microscopic model discussed in the next subsection.
+This result will also be confirmed by a simple microscopic model discussed in the next section.

-The rank of the reduced density operator $\rho^{\rm acc}$ obtained by tracing out the environmental degrees of freedom is not $1$.
-The argument analogous to that used for (the appropriate extension of) Fig.~\ref{fig:PXi2} to show ${\rm rank}\, \rho = 1$ fails in the case of Fig.~\ref{fig:rho-acc-2}, where tracing over the environment removes the connectivity needed to impose rank-$1$ structure.
+The rank of the reduced density operator $\overline{\rho^{\rm acc}}$ obtained by tracing out the environmental degrees of freedom is not $1$.
+The argument analogous to that used for (the appropriate extension of) Fig.~\ref{fig:PXi2} to show ${\rm rank}\, \rho = 1$ fails in the case of Fig.~\ref{fig:rho-acc-2}, where tracing over the environment removes the connectivity necessary to enforce a rank-$1$ structure.
 Together with the fact that the uncertainties arising from $\alpha$-microstates are suppressed by $e^{-S_{\rm env}}$, the elements $\overline{\rho^{\rm acc}_{ij}}$ of the reduced density matrix obtained from the path integral can be used to make robust predictions.
+The fractional error in these predictions is of order $e^{-\frac{1}{2}S_{\rm env}}$.

-In fact, since the quantum gravitational state considered here incorporates the effects of standard time evolution, $\rho^{\rm acc}$ is {\it einselected}~\cite{Zurek:1981xq,Zurek:2003zz}.
-Namely, for sufficiently large $S_{\rm env}$, $\rho^{\rm acc}$ is approximately diagonal in the basis of pointer states $\ket{\psi}_{\rm acc}$ satisfying
+In fact, since the quantum gravitational state considered here incorporates the effects of standard time evolution, $\overline{\rho^{\rm acc}}$ is {\it einselected}~\cite{Zurek:1981xq,Zurek:2003zz}.
+Namely, for sufficiently large $S_{\rm env}$, $\overline{\rho^{\rm acc}}$ is approximately diagonal in the basis of pointer states $\ket{\psi}_{\rm acc}$ satisfying

 where $U$ is the time evolution operator when the quantum gravitational state is interpreted via standard time evolution~\cite{DeWitt:1967yk,Page:1983uc}.
-Accordingly, the physically meaningful questions are those phrased in this basis, with answers given by interpreting $\rho^{\rm acc}$ as representing classical relative probabilities.
+Accordingly, physically meaningful questions are those phrased in this basis, with $\overline{\rho^{\rm acc}}$ interpreted as encoding classical relative probabilities.
 (For related discussions, see, e.g.,~\cite{Harlow:2025pvj,Nomura:2011rb}.)